 My bridesmaids carried white hydrangea bouquets tied with ivory satin ribbon.
 Funny story: I was actually planning to carry pink garden roses but the bouquet didn’t turn out the way we’d envisioned so my mom and I grabbed a blue and white hydrangea centerpiece from our welcome party the night before and I carried that down the aisle instead!
 Everyone was shocked at how calm I was about the last-minute change but honestly I was so excited I would have carried our dog down the aisle and called it a day.
 Looking at the pictures, I think I was always meant to carry blue and white hydrangeas anyway!

-Then it was time for my first look with Will!
-You can read about why we chose to do a first look here; I’m really happy with the decision we made.
+Then it was time for my first look with Will as bride and groom!
+You can read about why we chose to do a first look here; I’m really happy with the decision we made, how it allowed our wedding day timeline to unfold so we could truly enjoy our cocktail hour, and of course just having an intimate moment to hold hands and calm our nerves before ceremony time.
 Seeing him instantly put me at ease and the pictures of our first look are some of my favorites of the whole weekend.
 The shot of my bridesmaids peeking down from an upstairs bedroom was totally unplanned and just makes my heart so happy.

 We snapped a few pictures at my parents’ house before boarding the bus with my bridesmaids to pick up the groomsmen and go take group photos at Sankaty lighthouse.
 I looked into so many transportation options on the island and they were all so expensive, with the exception of Nantucket Sleigh Ride, a party bus with a neon pink interior, outfitted for pole dancing, and with just enough space for our entire bridal party.
 It might not have been the most “on brand” detail of our wedding day, but dancing on the bus on the way out to ‘Sconset with my future husband and all my favorite girls is a moment in time I hope I never forget.